k0eff/azure-proxy-benchmark/README.md

 # A proxy benchmark in Azure environment

 ## What is it and how it works?
-This is a benchmark, which would serve for load testing various reverse proxies/load balancers and this way prove which is the best one for the given specific needs.
+This is a Terraform project aiming to provide a complete benchmark infrastructure setup, which would serve for load testing various reverse proxies/load balancers and this way prove which is the best one for the given specific needs.

-Currently in the repo we have the following setup:
+# How to run this Terraform project
+There's a provided Makefile.
+To run Terraform, you need to:
+1. Copy .env.example as `.env` and apply the given parameters from your Azure account
+2. Edit /vars.tf and change GLOBAL_RESOURCENAME_PREFIX and GLOBAL_RESOURCENAME_PREFIX_ALPHANUM to whatever suits your needs
+3. Run `make plan` and `make apply`

+# What is included in this Terraform project

 - a Kubernetes Cluster - to host our reverse proxies and stuff
 - a VM - to connect to and execute tests against the reverse proxies in the K8s Cluster